Sunny with a High Near 82 | SweetwaterNOW

 Today

-Sunny, with a high near 82.
-Breezy, with a west wind 8 to 13 mph increasing to 17 to 22 mph in the afternoon.
-Winds could gust as high as 31 mph.
+Sunny, with a high near 86.
+Breezy, with a light and variable wind becoming west 11 to 16 mph in the morning.
+Winds could gust as high as 23 mph.

 Tonight

-Mostly clear, with a low around 51.
-Breezy, with a west wind 16 to 21 mph becoming east 5 to 10 mph after midnight.
-Winds could gust as high as 29 mph.
+Mostly clear, with a low around 52.
+Breezy, with a west wind 11 to 16 mph becoming south 5 to 10 mph after midnight.
+Winds could gust as high as 23 mph.

 Friday

 Sunny, with a high near 88.
-Breezy, with a south southeast wind 6 to 11 mph becoming west 13 to 18 mph in the afternoon.
-Winds could gust as high as 25 mph.
+Breezy, with a south wind 5 to 10 mph becoming west 18 to 23 mph in the morning.
+Winds could gust as high as 32 mph.

 Friday Night

-Partly cloudy, with a low around 53.
-Breezy, with a west wind 12 to 17 mph becoming light and variable.
-Winds could gust as high as 24 mph.
+Mostly clear, with a low around 52.
+Breezy, with a west northwest wind 13 to 18 mph becoming light and variable after midnight.
+Winds could gust as high as 25 mph.

 Saturday

-Sunny, with a high near 89.
-Light and variable wind becoming west 6 to 11 mph in the afternoon.
-Winds could gust as high as 23 mph.
+Sunny, with a high near 90.
+Light and variable wind becoming west 8 to 13 mph in the afternoon.

 Saturday Night